Selumetinib and Paclitaxel as Second-Line Treatment in Treating Patients with stage IIIB-IV Non-small Cell Lung Cancer

+I. To determine progression-free survival (PFS) and overall survival (OS) in patients treated with selumetinib/paclitaxel.

 II.
-To determine progression-free survival (PFS) and overall survival (OS) in patients treated with selumetinib/paclitaxel.

-III.
 To assess correlations between cell-free deoxyribonucleic acid (DNA) (cfDNA) molecular features from blood and molecular features and pathways from the biopsy samples, and use this as a surrogate measure of tumor response and duration of response as evaluated in the primary and secondary objectives.

 OUTLINE: This is a dose-finding study of selumetinib.
 The goal is to find out what dose and dosing schedule is the most effective in this population.
 Patients are randomized to 1 of 3 treatment arms.